-We have audited the accompanying combined financial statements of GA8 Tenants as of and for the years ended December 31, 2022 and 2021, and our report thereon dated March 13, 2023, which expressed an unmodified opinion on those combined financial statements, appears on pages 1 and 2.
+We have audited the accompanying combined financial statements of GA8 Tenants as of and for the years ended December 31, 2023 and 2022, and our report thereon dated March 27, 2024, which expressed an unmodified opinion on those combined financial statements, appears on pages 1 and 2.
 Our audit was conducted for the purpose of forming an opinion on the combined financial statements as a whole.
-The combining balance sheets as of December 31, 2022 and 2021, and the related combining statement of income and members' equity for the years then ended, are presented for purposes of additional analysis and are not a required part of the combined financial statements.
+The combining balance sheets as of December 31, 2023 and 2022, and the related combining statements of operations and members' equity (deficit) for the years then ended, are presented for purposes of additional analysis and are not a required part of the combined financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the combined financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined financial statements or to the combined financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the combined financial statements as a whole.